-What are the effects of too much testosterone?
+What are the complications of too much testosterone?

-Men tend to experience high testosterone effects because of frequently using steroids or too much from testosterone supplements.
+Men tend to experience high testosterone because of frequently using steroids or too many testosterone supplements.

 Symptoms of testosterone overdose include blurry vision, slurred speech, and headaches.
 It can also cause a sudden inability to speak and weakness in the leg or arm on one side of the body.

-In women, the testosterone excess symptoms are usually the result of an underlying medical condition, like hormonal disorders.
+In women, the symptoms of excess testosterone are usually the result of an underlying medical condition, like hormonal disorders.

 Taking too much testosterone can make a person more irritable and aggressive.
 They can develop oily skin or make their sleep apnea worse.